ADA-GWU/understanding-the-systems-with-complex-connections-Angryplayer321/README.md

 As I documented yesterday, I did update the code that know I create the connections and collect them in array beforehand then use them.
 The problem for yesterday's errors was that when Client typed `'Over'` which is eliminating string for the application.
 It only send the message the current

++ **01.10.23**

+Worked mainly on Readme file.
+Miner tweaks were done to code(Print some instructions in the terminal).

 ## Documentation
 Source codes of the project are Server.java and Client.java.